dasampson/home_automation_net/README.md

 ### Install Required Packages
    ```
-   sudo apt-get install python-pip python-dev python-setuptools python-smbus libpq-dev postgresql postgresql-contrib
+   sudo apt-get install python-pip python-dev python-setuptools python-smbus libpq-dev postgresql postgresql-contrib git
    ```

-### Set the Timezone
-1. Run the command: `sudo dpkg-reconfigure tzdata`
-2. Select "US" or whatever country you wish.
-3. Select "Pacific Ocean" for PST or something else for whichever timezone you need.
+### Run raspi-config Utility
+The raspi-config utility can be run with the comman `sudo raspi-config`.
+It will allow you to set the timezone, locale, and many other things.

 ### Add WiFi Credentials to the Supplicant File (Optional)
 1. Edit /etc/wpa_supplicant/wpa_supplicant.conf and add lines: